 Melissa Rohm/Filmmaker, Founder

 Melissa Rohm has more than 25 years of photography experience and has been published in national magazines and contests including Pittsburgh magazine, Organic Gardening magazine, National Wildlife magazine, and The Beartooth Times.
-She is also the co-founder and Executive Director of Development of Paddle Without Pollution, a national watershed stewardship organization.
 Her background in biology and strong interest in conservation informs her still photography and film work, emphasizing wild, natural scenes and always working with the utmost respect for wildlife.
 Melissa practices the highest ethics and professionalism when it comes to photographing wildlife in its natural habitat and is dedicated to preserving the integrity of wildlife filmmaking to protect wildlife and scenic places.

 Melissa's photography takes the artistic nature of still photography and translates it to video, giving the audience a more intimate and natural view and feel for the wildlife and scenic landscapes she captures.